A Complete Guide to Bangkok

 How to Get Around Bangkok

-To cross the Chao Phraya River, which divides the city, a hub for transport of humans and goods, you'll need to grab a one of the many little ferries that crisscross between the many piers on both sides of the riverbank.
+By ferry: To cross the Chao Phraya River, which divides the city, a hub for transport of humans and goods, you'll need to grab a one of the ferries that cross between the many piers on both sides of the riverbank.
 Depending on your proximity to tourist attractions you’ll be pay anywhere for 5-30฿ to get across and it’s a delightful little jaunt and a beautiful way to see the city.

 jana meerman bangkok thailand-187